horse-framework/horse-messaging/README.md

 ### Sending Messages as Producer

 Horse accepts producers and consumers as client.
 Each client can be producer and consumer at same time.
-With ConsumerFactory implementation, you can inject ITwinoBus interface for being producer at same time.
+With ConsumerFactory implementation, you can inject IHorseBus interface for being producer at same time.
 If you want to create only producer, you can skip Add..Consumers methods.

      IHorseQueueBus queueBus;   //injected
      IHorseRouteBus routeBus;   //injected